 Despite the bombastic names, this diverse portfolio is actually a good thing.
 Whether you have a small online store or a massive, high-traffic blog, and whether you can manage your own server or you need help getting set up, there’s an option here for you.

 Integrated caching.
 APC, OPcache, and Memcached are all set up for you on the Lift and Mach servers.
 These optimizations are especially useful for PHP-based websites.

 Built-in security.
 Reinforced DDoS protection is available on both managed and self-managed servers, but the managed plans also come with a dual firewall, a malware scanner, and automatic software updates.

 “Anytime” money-back guarantee.
 Even after the first 30 days, you can apply for a refund if you change your mind about A2’s service.
 This isn’t a full refund, but you will get your money back for any unused hosting.

-InterServer is one of the fastest VPS providers on this list, and it’s also one of the cheapest.Hostinger and A2 Hosting have slightly lower prices, but only during the first term.
+InterServer is one of the cheapest VPS providers on this list.Hostinger and IONOS have slightly lower prices, but only during the first term.
 Of all the hosts I’ve tested, InterServer is the most affordable host after plan renewal.
 Plus, if you buy at least four VPS slices (four vCPU cores and 8GB of RAM), you get managed support for free.

 Still, I wouldn’t recommend InterServer for beginners.
 InterServer’s UI is dated, confusing, and to be perfectly frank, an ugly thing to look at.
 If you know what you’re doing, it’s fairly easy to use.
 But if you’re new to VPS hosting, there’s a good chance you’ll need help.